ahtn/keyplus/README.md

 ## License

 The keyplus source code is released under the MIT software.
+The website is licensed under the Creative Commons Attribution 3.0 Unported license.